LeHuman/COM-421-Website/README.md

 # COM-421-Website

 This is a website for my COM 421 class.
-It uses only HTMLs and CSS.
+It uses only HTML and CSS.

 ## Walkthrough